I was senior designer/developer at Dwell, an audio Bible app for iOS and Android.

 We moved all the playback settings to a separate view, accessible by swiping the album art to the side.
 This declutters the main player view, allowing the focus to remain on the content, and also enabled us to group the volume and playback rate sliders in a more logical manner.

 Designing for Accessibility

-One of our priorities is to make Dwell accessible to anyone — particularly those with vision impairments who experience Scripture primarily through audio.
+One of my priorities was to make Dwell accessible to anyone — particularly those with vision impairments who experience Scripture primarily through audio.

-On the web side, I’ve been able to use ARIA elements to make the Dwell website work well with screen readers and other accessibility devices.
+On the web side, I was been able to use ARIA elements to make the Dwell website work well with screen readers and other accessibility devices.